Key Post The Single Public Service Pension Scheme

 4. Does it make sense for me to invest more in my pension as a Single Scheme Member?

-You can invest more money in your pension to make up for this shortfall, and this can make a lot of financial sense.
-Generally, pensions are a great way to invest long term because they grow without being taxed along the way (allowing them to compound more effectively), you get tax relief on the way in (this is like a loan from revenue you can earn money on) and you may pay less tax in retirement than you will when you’re working.
+Generally speaking, pensions are a great way to grow your wealth in Ireland compared to other long-term investment options because they grow without being taxed until you start to draw them down (allowing them to compound more effectively), you get tax relief on the contributions you make (this is like a loan from revenue you can earn money on) and you may pay less tax in retirement than you will when you’re working.

 Generally speaking, in Ireland, your financial priorities should be to: